Credential service provider: The Kantara Initiative

-The Initiative Identity Assurance Accreditation and Approval Program is a Kantara program that tries to use CPS in order to provide to private sectors with better reliable digital credentials.
+The Initiative Identity Assurance Accreditation and Approval Program is a Kantara Initiative program that tries to use CSP in order to provide to private sectors with better reliable digital credentials.

 Windows

 Windows uses CSP to implement authentication protocols.
 With Windows Vista, a new authentication package called Credential Security Service Provider (CredSSP) was introduced.
 CredSSP uses the client-side CSP to enable applications to delegate user's credentials to the target server.